THIS IS OREGON

-Elliott is currently marching his WGI age-out at Monarch Independent, and recently aged out of DCI with Blue Knights.
+Elliott taught with Shadow in 2019, is currently marching his WGI age-out at Monarch Independent, and recently aged out of DCI with Blue Knights.
 He also spent seasons performing with Rhythmic Force, Genesis, and Colts.
 He is beyond excited for the opportunity to work alongside the staff and members at Shadow.

 Matt spent his performing years with Bluecoats ('14-'15) and four seasons with Infinity Percussion, and recently completed a bachelors degree in music performance from the University of Central Florida.
 He teaches/arranges for multiple high schools in the Florida area and is also an instructor at Infinity 2/Infinity 3.